-- Preview Email Newsletter

 National Oilseed Processors Association Advocates for Nutritional Integrity in Infant Formula (10)

 WASHINGTON, Sept.
 12 -- The National Oilseed Processors Association (NOPA) has submitted a public comment letter to the U.S. Department of Health and Human Services Food and Drug Administration in response to a request for information regarding infant formula nutrient requirements.
-As the leading trade organization for the U.S. oilseed industry, which includes over 99% of soybean crushing capacity, NOPA emphasizes the critical role that omega-6 fatty acids from seed oils play in the nutritional more ST
+As the leading trade organization for the U.S. oilseed industry, which includes over 99% of soybean crushing capacity, NOPA emphasizes the critical role that omega-6 fatty acids from seed oils play in the nutritional composition of infant formulas.

 National Rural Health Association Urges CMS to Increase Support for Rural Hospitals in 2026 Medicare Rule (10)

 WASHINGTON, Sept.
 12 -- The National Rural Health Association (NRHA) has submitted a public comment letter to the U.S. Department of Health and Human Services Centers for Medicare and Medicaid Services (CMS) urging the federal agency to take more substantial action to support rural hospitals financially as it proposes new rules for the Medicare Hospital Outpatient Prospective Payment System (OPPS) for calendar year 2026.
-In the letter, NRHA highlights several critical concerns regarding the prop more ST
+In the letter, NRHA highlights several critical concerns regarding the proposed payment updates and their potential impacts o more ST

 Nevada Palliative Care Advocates for Medicare Reforms in Proposed Fee Schedule (10)